Gross Profit Margin

 For Xero users, tracking gross margin by tracking category or product line reveals exactly which parts of the business are earning their keep and which are dragging the overall number down.

-Understand and act on gross profit margin with KPI Tree
+Understand and act on Gross Profit Margin with KPI Tree

 Query the Xero MCP profit and loss report or sync Xero revenue and cost of goods sold accounts into your warehouse and let KPI Tree calculate gross profit margin from the mapped accounts.
 Decompose the metric into revenue and COGS drivers, then further into product lines or tracking categories.